 Rust and Funk grant recipients have one year to complete their projects.
 After receiving an award the recipient should register as a vendor with the City of Bloomington on our Vendor Self Service website to get set up for reimbursement.
 Click here to view our Registration Guide to assist you in the registering process.

 Current Vendors should obtain their vendor number from the Procurement Services Office or the department they are dealing with directly to be able sign up and login into Vendor Self Service.
-For more information please contact the finance department or visit the city's procurement page.
+For more information please contact the legal department or visit the city's procurement page.

 Additional forms are linked below: